-Westward Ho—a steel-hulled, single-screw freighter built under a United States Shipping Board (USSB) contract and launched on 20 November 1917 at Portland, Oreg., by the Columbia River Shipbuilding Corp. —was inspected in the 13th Naval District on 4 February 1918; she apparently sailed for European waters soon thereafter.
+Westward Ho, a steel-hulled, single-screw freighter built under a United States Shipping Board (USSB) contract and launched on 20 November 1917 at Portland, Oregon by the Columbia River Shipbuilding Corp., was inspected in the Thirteenth Naval District on 4 February 1918; she apparently sailed for European waters soon thereafter.

-Five days after the signing of the armistice, the freighter departed Brest on 16 November, bound for the United States, and arrived at New York City on 12 December.
+Five days after the signing of the Armistice, Westward Ho departed Brest on 16 November 1918, bound for the United States, and arrived at New York City on 12 December.
 After drydocking for general repairs, Westward Ho loaded general supplies and foodstuffs and got underway on 26 January 1919 and headed for European waters.
 In the course of her postwar voyage for NOTS, Westward Ho touched at Falmouth, England; the free city of Danzig; Copenhagen, Denmark; and Plymouth, England.
-She departed the latter port, in ballast, on 25 March 1919, bound for New York.
-She arrived there on 9 April 1919 and, 10 days later, was decommissioned and struck from the Navy list.
+She departed the latter port in ballast, on 25 March 1919, bound for New York.
+She arrived at her destination on 9 April 1919 and, ten days later, was decommissioned and stricken from the Navy Register.

 Simultaneously returned to the USSB, Westward Ho was laid up by that agency in the late 1920s, probably because of the onset of the Depression.
 She is carried on a period merchant vessel register as being “abandoned due to age and deterioration” in 1933 but was apparently saved from the scrapper's torch when acquired by the Japanese firm of Kokoku Risen K. K. in the late 1930's.